 +

-In the above enlightening article by Australian TV channel, SBS (move over 'Sex Before Soccer'SBS now stands for 'Strokes Before Soccer'), a man who suffers from dementia is asked to repeat just three words merely a few minutes after being told themSeems pretty simple (and even as far to say, condescending) to most, but with dementia first striking the brain's hippocampus (the mind's 'memory reception'), the lovely ole chap could not remember the first two (only holding onto the very last one, perhaps because he was repeating it until being asked to say it a few seconds later - a coping strategy I did myself during such confronting rehab tests, not then realising that there were actually two other words beforehand because I had forgotten all about them).
+In the above enlightening article by Australian TV channel, SBS (move over 'Sex Before Soccer'; SBS now stands for 'Strokes Before Soccer' - *facetious humour intended*), a man who suffers from dementia is asked to repeat just three words merely a few minutes after being told them.
+Seems pretty simple (& even fair to say, condescending) to most, but with dementia first tending to strike the brain's hippocampus (the mind's 'memory reception'), the lovely ole chap could not remember the first two (only holding onto the very last one, perhaps because he was continually repeating it until being asked to say it a few seconds later - a coping strategy I did myself during such confronting rehab tests, not then realising that there were actually two other words beforehand because I had forgotten all about them).

 suddenly taken away (it even seemed far fetched to myself as I was experiencing it

 firsthand and after, when people were relaying the challenge to me!
-'No, I couldn't possibly be forgetting something just a few seconds later - after all, I'm renowned for my exquisite 'elephant memory'!'), but it is indeed the cold reality for those who so cruelly lose such a vital part of their being, their purpose, their life.
+'No, I couldn't possibly be forgetting something just a few seconds later - after all, I'm renowned for my exquisite 'elephant memory'!'), but it is indeed the brutal reality for those who so cruelly lose such a vital part of their being, their purpose, their life.

-Also in the eye-opening article, a young Australian lad, Jeremy Cassar, reflects on his grandfather, Robert Zarb's difficult struggle living with dementia that includes the sheer torment of being unable to simply get the right words to express oneself being made only worse by the fact others then treated him like a child (this too has indeed happened in my life since strokes with some people I come into contact with despite my particular executive functioning part of the brain - its 'CEO', if you will - still in fine working form, receiving high results in official & comprehensive neuropsychological assessments).
+Also in the eye-opening article, a young Australian lad, Jeremy Cassar, reflects on his grandfather, Robert Zarb's difficult struggle living with dementia that includes the sheer torment of being unable to simply get the right words to express oneself being made only worse by the fact others then treated him like a child (this too has indeed happened in my life since strokes with some people I come into contact with despite my particular executive-functioning part of the brain - its 'CEO', if you will - still in fine working form, receiving high results in official & comprehensive neuropsychological assessments).

 The focus needs to be on what is still capable & shining, not on what has been